 Repeating Failure Repeatedly

-An elementary school's State accountability performance ranking continues to demonstrate stagnant academic performance - school year after school year.
+Most elementary school's State accountability performance ranking continue to demonstrate stagnant academic performance - school year after school year.

 A principal is involuntarily moved to a different Title 1 elementary.
 At their former school, their results were not stellar, in the least.
 As a matter of fact, the results were static.
 At the new Title 1 School, the principal implements the same programs and systems that produced the anemic performance at their former school.

 A fourth grade teacher implements the same mathematics lesson sequencing for ten consecutive years.
 A majority of their students exhibit the same mediocre student outcomes every school year.

 This behavior – repeating failure – continues when unsuccessful teachers are in close proximity to a colleague teaching the same subject, but there is a significant difference in student achievement.
 It continues with campus administrators as well.
 For example, two demographically similar Title 1 elementary schools are geographically located less than two miles apart, but one of the Title 1 elementary schools performs 40 percent higher in student test results every school year – and the struggling Title 1 principal does not investigate the reasons or methodology for the other school's level of academic success.

 Why would educators continue with pedagogy and implement curricular programs that consistently produce mediocrity and poor student outcomes?

 The seat of the pants rationale for continuing poor performance methodology